Configure P4 Search for the first time

 Users are created:

-p4search (admin permission, standard user or a service user at Security level 5 or above)
+p4search (admin permission, with your choice of a Standard user or a Service user at Security level 5 or higher)

 -